Rihany/Khaled-Alaa---F.T-of-ESD/README.md

 # Khaled-Alaa---F.T-of-ESD
-XIOT Filtration Task of Embedded Systems Development Track.
+XIOT Filtration Task of Embedded Systems Development Internship.

 This program and functions built and working on AVR 32 only.

-Usualy I prefer to unuse stander libraries, so most of program I use my drivers.

-Program prepherals:

-1- UART to send serial data

-2- ADC to read digital measure temptature form temperature sensor

-3- Timer interrupt to send temperature data every 3 second (not nessery to ues timer interrupt to send data in certin time, may uesd while with _delaay function_)

 Instraction :